abhilashasaroj/CX4240_project/index.md

 ##### Discussion
 By comparing the MSE between linear regression model and polynormial model, we can conclude that for our dataset, polynormial model (when n = 2) is a little bit better than linear regression model and n = other values.

-### Quality Prediction Using Ridge Regression and Lasso Regression - Yi
+### Quality Prediction Using Ridge Regression and Lasso Regression
 #### (3) Ridge Regression
 For Ridge Regression, we add a regulation in the function to reduce the magnitude of the coefficients.
 Our goal is to find the
 ![CodeCogsEqn copy](https://user-images.githubusercontent.com/50888610/61229092-84fecc00-a6f5-11e9-9b12-e9e1caf5f0f0.gif) that can optimize the parameters. ![CodeCogsEqn](https://user-images.githubusercontent.com/50888610/61228984-51bc3d00-a6f5-11e9-818e-9dd169da3edc.gif) If we look at the cofficients for different features in RR here: